By Dana Karnowski

 Dr. John lived those words.

 Dr. John McElligott passed away peacefully on February 15, 2026.
-His is his obituary can be found here: Dr. John McElligott Obituary – Knoxville News Sentinel
+His is obituary can be found here: Dr. John McElligott Obituary – Knoxville News Sentinel

 As long as I am here, his dream will live on.